Team-Capstone-C23-PS207/FrontEnd_Android_Repository/README.md

 # Android
 <h3>About the Project</h3>

-**Scum Recycle** is waste type detection application that uses a camera to take pictures of waste and detect which type of waste is it.
+**Scum Recycle** is waste type detection application that uses a camera to take pictures of waste and detect the type of waste.
+This App is built with Native Kotlin.
 The application will provide information and recommend how to process the waste into a craft that has commercial value.
-This App is built with Native Kotlin.
+We want to invite people to be able to identify the type of waste with modern method.
+We also wish that through this project, people will be **able to process waste into handicrafts that have a selling value** which is expected to improve the economy of the community itself and reduce the accumulation of waste.

 # Screenshots